 Susan Allott

-Susan is a critically acclaimed author whose debut novel, The Silence, was published internationally by HarperCollins in 2020.
-The Silence was longlisted for the Crime Writers Association New Blood Dagger Award and has been translated into Italian and French.
+Susan is a critically acclaimed author whose debut novel, The Silence, was published internationally by HarperCollins in 2020 and was longlisted for the Crime Writers Association New Blood Dagger Award.
+Her second literary thriller, The House on Rye Lane, was published in 2024 and was a Sunday Times crime pick of the month, described as a terrific spine chiller.
 Susan is an English Literature graduate, studying at Leeds University and then Goldsmiths College.
-Since publication, she has sought opportunities to mentor aspiring writers, including the Leeds University Alumni Mentoring Scheme, where she supported final year students with their publishing goals.
-She enjoys passing on the guidance that helped her to achieve her goal of publication and specialises in contemporary fiction (literary and book club) and crime and thrillers.
+She works as a freelance editor, story consultant and mentor, and enjoys passing on the guidance that helped her to achieve her goal of publication, particularly the skill of giving your novel a page-turning quality, whatever the genre.
+Susan specialises in contemporary fiction (literary and book club) and crime and thrillers.

 Nicholas Herrmann